-Last week (2025w12), subject to future data consolidation, the incidence of ARI cases seen in general practice was stable in all age groups compared to previous weeks and was at a low level of activity.
+Last week (2025w14), subject to future data consolidation, the incidence of ARI cases seen in general practice was stable in children and adults compared to previous weeks and was at a low level of activity.

-The cases of ARI observed last week in general practice were mainly due to the circulation of influenza viruses, and to rhinoviruses (hRV) and metapneumovirus (hMPV) to a lesser extent.
+The cases of ARI observed last week in general practice were mainly due to the circulation of rhinoviruses, influenza viruses, metapneumovirus, and SARS-CoV-2 (Covid-19) to a lesser extent.